Latex Sound Proof Wall Liner – The Easy Noise Insulation Solution

 Because Latex Sound Proof Wall Liner is laminated with a thick non-woven polyester, it can be painted or papered onto directly, but for a professional finish we recommend lining over the top with an additional layer of non-woven lining paper.

-Important - If you are planning to hang lining paper or Wallpaper on top of Latex Sound Proof Wall Liner, we strongly recommend that you use a non-woven lining paper such as Wallrock Fibreliner or Wallrock Fibreliner Plus.
+Important - If you are planning to hang lining paper or Wallpaper on top of Latex Sound Proof Wall Liner, we strongly recommend that you use a non-woven lining paper such as Wallrock Fibreliner or Wallrock Fibreliner Plus (do not use Wallrock Premium).

 Traditional lining paper shrinks and expands when pasted and can cause lifting on the joints.
 In contrast, non-woven lining paper is dimensionally stable and ensures a perfect finish.